smizibon/qa_notes/src/data/CONTEXT.md

 const data = await response.json();
 ```

+## 🔄 Update This File When Adding Content

+**When adding new JSON files or topics**:
+1. Add content files to appropriate directory
+2. Test loading in app - confirm stable
+3. Update this CONTEXT.md:
+   - Document new JSON schemas
+   - Add new field types
+   - Update directory structure diagram
+   - Add validation rules
+4. Commit with updated documentation

+**Keeps content documentation in sync with actual files!**

 ## Purpose
 Contains all JSON content files for lessons, cheatsheets, examples, and configuration.
 This is the content layer of the application - pure data with no logic.